bruvellu/cephalic-furrow/3-text/furrow.md

 there is an increase in tension in an area of about 40 µm anterior and posterior.

-## Modeling combined effects of head area expansion and trunk tissue compression

-We developed a model to compare to our in vivo observations.
-The model is in line with the amount of excess tissue, calculates the force needed for the epithelia to buckle, and the compression from the germ band driving the folding.

-![Analytical model predicting the interactions between the head-trunk epithelia and the germ band extension.](../2-figures/math-model.png){#fig:math-model width=100%}

 ## The head-trunk boundary is a shear zone of tissue flow

 <!--TODO: Tissue flow in btd and eve mutants-->